Golf Tutorials

 Understanding the Divot: It's Good to Dig (a Little)

 First, let’s clear up a huge misconception: a good divot is not the result of digging down and behind the ball.
 Many golfers mistakenly believe they need to "scoop" or "lift" the ball into the air.
-In reality, that’s the a major reason for thin shots, topped balls, you're not getting good height on your clubs.
-In other words -- the opposite of what good golf wants.
+In reality, that’s a major reason for thin shots and topped balls, preventing good height on your shots.

 Think of it this way: your irons are designed with loft.
 That angle on the clubface is what makes the ball go up.
 Your job isn’t to help the ball into the air, your job is to deliver the clubhead downward, so the club can do its job.
 A proper divot is the result of this action, not the goal itself.